Braathens SAFE Flight 239: Crash

-The norm for landing at Fornebu was to rendezvous with a radio beacon, Rumba, and conduct a fifteen-degree left turn for about half a minute.
+The norm for landing at Fornebu was to rendezvous with a way point, RUMBA, and conduct a fifteen-degree left turn for about half a minute.
 The aircraft would then be aligned with runway 06 and could glide down following the instrument landing system (ILS).
 This maneuver would nominally take place at an altitude of 1,100 meters (3,500 ft).
 However, in clear weather the pilots often opted for a short-cut to reach the approach path more quickly.
 Because of the topography, it was possible that the ILS beams would deviate up to twenty-five degrees, which could cause the pilots to turn the aircraft too early and would cause the aircraft to fly over a range of hills on the wrong heading.
 This was a known fault with the system and pilots would therefore check the direction of the radio beacon at Asker to ensure they were in the correct position.
 This short-cut was carried out by Flight 239.

 The pilots therefore had full control of the aircraft, but were not aware of their location at the time of the impact.
 They carried out their turn about 10 NM too early.
 At this time the captain was having a private conversation concerning Christmas celebrations with the air traffic controller.
 The aircraft descended below the lowest safe altitude and lowered its gear and flaps as if they were on the nominal bearing.
 Sverre Sigurdsson was flying a course too far east and was possibly flying through strong winds.
 The impact took place at 16:33 close to the lake of Asdøltjern in Vestmarka.
 The aircraft was 4 NM off course in darkness and fog.